-The Case Steam Traction Engine (Farm Tractor) was built in 1909.
-This is the oldest steam powered equipment in the museum’s collection.
-These traction engines powered large threshing machine and pulled large plows, helping to open new land for farmers.
+This Case steam engine (Farm Tractor) was built in 1909.
+This is the oldest steam-powered equipment in the museum’s collection.
+These traction engines powered large threshing machines and pulled large plows, helping to open new land for farmers.
 This tractor was found rusting away in Springfield, Kentucky.

-The Case Steam Traction Engine was purchased, restored, and donated in 1968 by museum founder William Godfrey.
-It is currently not operational but on display for visitor viewing.
+The Case steam traction engine was purchased, restored, and donated in 1968 by museum founder William Godfrey.
+It is currently not operational but on static display for visitor viewing.